NOAA-EMC/bufr-query/docs/yaml.rst

 The mapping YAML describes which BUFR fields to extract and how they will be written to an output file.
 It is divided into two top level sections:
 ``bufr`` and ``encoder``.
-The ``bufr`` section controls what data are read from the file while ``encoder`` describes how that data are encoded.
+The ``bufr`` section controls what data are read from the file while ``encoder`` describes how these data are encoded.
 Complete examples are available in ``test/testinput``.

 BUFR section